mathematicalthinking/encompass/UPGRADE_NOTES.md

 Moment as a package has a fairly large footprint and is considered a legacy project.
 Because Encompass uses only uncomplicated pieces of moment, all of the app's usage could be replaced by modern JS or more lightweight, modular packages (e.g., date-fns).

+5/24/2025: Changed format-date helper to use date-fns.
+Removed redundant 'dates' helper and changed its one use in a component.
+Also removed moment in components/models that I already had upgrade.

 ## Avoid runtime errors through use of optional chaining and nullish coalescing

 Through the use of ?. and ??, we can avoid runtime errors if an attempt is made to get a property from undefined.